bytestoskills/software-engineer-toolbox/technical/debug.md

 Another trap is adding complexity when you’re stressed.
 It’s tempting to pile on conditions or temporary workarounds, but the right fix usually simplifies the system.
 Complexity might hide the problem, but it never solves it.

 And perhaps the easiest trap is ignoring clues that feel “too weird.”
 The intermittent bug that only happens on staging or only under heavy load, that’s not randomness, that’s your golden clue.
-Bugs don’t appear by accident; every one has a logic waiting to be discovered.
+Bugs don’t appear by accident, every one has a logic waiting to be discovered.

 ---